Mini-Course Day 6: “Fast Start to Systems Thinking”

-Let's talk about people.
-In every organization, and in nearly all systems and processes, people are the most important and most expensive component.
+Let’s talk about people.
+In most organizations, people are the most important and most expensive business-system components.
 The best organizations invariably have the best people at all levels.
 High-performance companies are experts at hiring, developing, and motivating their people.
-Their human resource systems shine!
+Their human-resource systems shine!

-People play a vital role in most business systems and processes.
-Knowledge, skills and attitudes often determine the quality and quantity of system output.
+People play a vital role in most operational systems and processes.
+Knowledge, skills, and attitudes often determine the quality and quantity of system output.
 Just as a stereo needs the right component parts, high-performance business systems require the right fit of people to jobs.

 Put the Right People Into Remarkable Systems

-Systems leverage ordinary people to produce extraordinary results.
-They also reduce the company's dependency on people that come and go—especially the superstars.
+Good systems and processes can leverage ordinary people to produce extraordinary results.
+They also reduce the company’s dependence on people that come and go—especially the superstars.
 A systemized work environment increases job satisfaction and boosts productivity.
 People stay longer and become more valuable to the organization.
-If you are not satisfied with worker performance, elevate your business systems and watch your people bloom.
+If you are not satisfied with worker performance, just elevate your business systems and watch your people bloom.

-Your people are deeply influenced by the work environment you provide.
-Weaker people can become highly productive while stronger people can lose their edge, depending on your company culture.
-The magic really begins to happen when the right people come together with remarkable systems to create a culture of discipline, enthusiasm and high-performance results.
+Your employees are deeply influenced by the work environment you provide.
+Weaker people can become very productive while stronger people can lose their edge, depending on your company culture.
+The magic really happens when the right people come together with remarkable business systems or processes to create a culture of discipline, enthusiasm, and high-performance results.

 Turn Business Systems Into Games and Keep Score

-The combination of good people and good systems produce great companies.
+The combination of good people and good systems produces great companies.
 To get top results, turn your systems into meaningful games.
 Create fun or competition.
 Keep score.
 Give feedback and praise.
 Celebrate victories.
 Reward outstanding performance.
 People work harder at play than they work at work!
-When you promote fun, your employees will have more energy, self-esteem, enthusiasm and team spirit.
-This translates to increased creativity, productivity and superior customer service.
+When you promote fun, your employees will have more energy, self-esteem, enthusiasm, and team spirit.
+This translates to increased creativity, productivity, and superior customer service.

-In my Box Theory™ eCourse, I talk about the time-tested principles for creating a work environment that keeps workers happy, productive and focused on achieving results.
-I touch on training and development, ownership and accountability, teamwork, goals and performance standards, measurement and feedback, reporting and evaluation, recognition and rewards, and appropriate compensation.
-You'll learn how inspired and motivated workers enable well-designed systems to hum along, making you money!
+In my Box Theory™ eCourse, I talk about the time-tested principles for creating a work environment that keeps workers happy, productive, and focused on achieving top results.
+I touch on training and development, ownership and accountability, teamwork, performance standards and goals, and much more.
+You’ll learn how inspired and motivated workers enable well-designed systems to hum along, making you money!

 Tomorrow we will discuss the one thing that customers expect above all others.
-If you fail at this, wave goodbye as they head-off to your competition.
+If you fail at this, wave good-bye as they head-off to buy from your competition.